xoyo24/blog/content/author/admin/_index.md

 +++
 # Display name
-name = "Nelson Bighetti"
+name = "Yang Xiao"

 # Is this the primary user of the site?
 superuser = true

 # Role/position
-role = "Professor of Artificial Intelligence"
+role = "Software Engineer"

 # Organizations/Affiliations
 #   Separate multiple entries with a comma, using the form: `[ {name="Org1", url=""}, {name="Org2", url=""} ]`.
-organizations = [ { name = "Stanford University", url = "" } ]
+organizations = [
+]

 # Short bio (displayed in user profile at end of posts)
-bio = "My research interests include distributed robotics, mobile computing and programmable matter."
+bio = "Software Engineer interested in Scala/Akka/Elixir/VueJs/格ゲー/アニメ"

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email = ""
+email = "example@example.com"

 # List (academic) interests or hobbies
 interests = [